-Before and After Blepharoplasty Surgery Photos
+Before and After Blepharoplasty Photos

 * All patients are unique and individual results may vary.

 As we age, the skin and muscle around the eyes lose their natural elasticity.
 This allows fat from around the eye to protrude out.
-The end result is excess skin which gives a heavy and tired appearance to the eyes as well as protruding fat which cause the eyelid “bags”.
+The end result is excess sagging skin which gives a heavy and tired appearance to the eyes as well as protruding fat which cause the eyelid “bags”.

 Upper Eyelid Blepharoplasty

 Typically, only the excess skin is removed.
 Occasionally a small portion of the underlying muscle is removed as well.
-If necessary, a small amount of underlying fat is removed.
+If necessary, a small amount of underlying excess fat is removed.
 The incisions are closed using fine sutures which leave a nearly invisible scar hidden in the crease of the upper eyelid.

 Lower Eyelid Blepharoplasty

 Thus, preserving function of the lower eyelid is critical during this operation.
-Dr. Lozada commonly performs Lower Eyelid Blepharoplasty with hidden incisions within the lower eyelid (transconjunctival) or with incisions just below the lash line (subciliary).
+Dr. Lozada commonly performs Lower Eyelid Blepharoplasty with hidden incisions within the lower eyelid (transconjunctival) or with incisions just below the lash line.
 These allow removal of excess skin and fat to give a more natural appearing eyelid complex.
 The approach utilized is tailored to each patient’s anatomy and surgical goals.

 Can You Fix the Tear Trough with Blepharoplasty?

 To fix the volume loss, we re-volumize the area with something.
 One option is to use fat.
 In fat transfer surgery, fat is taken from the abdomen or thigh, processed, and then injected in these specific areas to replace the volume.

 Recovering from Blepharoplasty Surgery

-The First 24 to 48 Hours After Your Surgery
+The First 24 to 48 Hours After Your Eyelid surgery

 Immediately after surgery you will have ice packs placed over your eyes for comfort.
-Bruising and swelling are common immediately after blepharoplasty surgery with swelling typically peaking around day three.
+Swelling and bruising are common immediately after blepharoplasty surgery with swelling typically peaking around day three.
 Cool compresses and head elevation can greatly help the minor discomfort and improve the swelling that occurs.

-The First 2 Weeks After Surgery
+The First 2 Weeks After Eyelid Surgery

 The bruising and swelling should be mostly resolved a week after surgery at which time any sutures that were placed will be removed in the office.
 Any minor bruising can be covered with makeup.
-Lubrication with eye drops will continue for the first week until your post-operative visit.
+Lubrication with eye drops will continue for the first week until your post-op visit.
 Avoidance of strenuous activity for a period of 2 weeks after surgery is advised but can be resumed after your post-op visit.

 Why Should I Choose Dr. Kirk Lozada?

-At our office a personalized treatment plan is essential and we allow sufficient time during consultation to develop a unique understanding of each patient’s desires.
-Dr. Lozada completed his fellowship at the University of Pennsylvania and has trained with the top Facial Plastic Surgeons in Philadelphia, New York, and New Jersey.
+At our office, a personalized treatment plan is essential, and we allow sufficient time during consultation to develop a unique understanding of each patient’s desires.
+Dr. Lozada completed his fellowship at the University of Pennsylvania and has trained with the top American Board Certified Plastic Surgeons in Philadelphia, New York, and New Jersey.